Prospect-Robotics/lib2813/README.md

 ```
 "java.gradle.buildServer.enabled": "off",
 ```
-This isn't strictly neccesary, but without it vscode will not be able to do code completion from things in the library, and tell the user that there are errors, when gradle builds fine.
+This isn't strictly necessary, but without it vscode will not be able to do code completion from things in the library, and tell the user that there are errors, when gradle builds fine.

 ## Cloning a repository with a git submodule